Also Known As

 Some features of CGM devices include:

-• A transmitter above it on top of the skin.
-A device to show the results, which may be a smart phone, pump or separate hand held machine.
+• A device to show the results, which may be a smart phone, pump or separate hand-held machine.
+The information can be used in several ways.

-• CGM devices can measure and display glucose readings "real-time" at set intervals, or display the last glucose result performed when they are scanned (intermittent scanning or flash).
+• CGM devices can measure and display glucose readings "real-time" at set intervals or display the last glucose result performed when they are scanned (intermittent scanning or flash).

 • CGM devices may send alerts and have alarms.